developer-stylechain/project-calavera/README.md

 With all of the above in place, you are ready to start using Calavera.

-If you are using NPM version 5.2.0(run `npm -v` to find your version) or higher, all you need to do is, [choose a configuration](configurations.md), add it to your `package.json` and run the following:
+If you are using NPM version 5.2.0(run `npm -v` to determine your version) or higher, all you need to do is, choose a configuration, add it to your `package.json` and run the following:

 ```
 npx project-calavera